shaun-lloyd/ardupi/readme.md

 Anyone with electronics experience can look over our shematics and crtique or even better suggest better circuits or components.

-1. Proof the schematics we have for 0.1.
+1. QA our schematics/pcb layout.

 2. I plan to add ExpressLRS,ADSB,GPS,optical flow,lidar & airspeed sensor.
 So anyone with expertise and some spare time willing to share would be really appreciated.